GSA-TTS/identity-handbook/_articles/openssl-recipes.md

 ## Convert PKCS12 (`.pfx`) to PEM

 PFX contains a public-private key pair.
 It may be protected by a password, and if so, the commands below will prompt for the password on stdin.
+Is the password from AAMVA and OpenSSL isn't accepting it?
+See notes about [Password Encoding from AAMVA](#password-encoding-from-aamva) below.

 For these examples, we'll read from `$pfx_path` and export to `$private_pem` and `$public_pem`.